 - The Masquerade is rated PG-13.
 NO nudity.
 Remember, all persons are subject to the laws of Bloomington, MN while attending CONvergence.
 Additionally, if your costume is tight, make sure you have the proper support garments.

-- The Masquerade Producer has full authority to eliminate anyone from the competition on the basis of taste, danger to the audience/contestants, violation of the rules, or any other reason deemed sufficient.
+- The Masquerade Director has full authority to eliminate anyone from the competition on the basis of taste, danger to the audience/contestants, violation of the rules, or any other reason deemed sufficient.
 There is NO appeal process.

 Whether you’re new to costuming and the CONvergence Masquerade or a seasoned veteran, please keep the following in mind!